Walmart: Walmart International

+Walmart International operated in 19 countries outside the U.S. with 5,591 units.
+International retail units range from 1400 to 186000 sqft, while wholesale units range from 24000 to 158000 sqft.
+Chris Nicholas is the president and CEO of Walmart International.

 Central America

-Walmart also owns 51 percent of the Central American Retail Holding Company (CARHCO), which, as of 31 October 2022, consists of 868 stores, including 263 stores in Guatemala (under the Paiz, Walmart Supercenter, Despensa Familiar, and Maxi Dispensa banners), 102 stores in El Salvador (under the Despensa Familiar, La Despensa de Don Juan, Walmart Supercenter, and Maxi Despensa banners), 111 stores in Honduras (including the Paiz, Walmart Supercenter, Dispensa Familiar, and Maxi Despensa banners), 102 stores in Nicaragua (including the Pali, La Unión, Maxi Pali, and Walmart Supercenter banners), and 290 stores in Costa Rica (including the Maxi Pali, Mas X Menos, Walmart Supercenter, and Pali banners).
+Walmart also owns 51% of the Central American Retail Holding Company (CARHCO), which, as of 31 October 2022, consists of 868 stores, including 263 stores in Guatemala (under the Paiz, Walmart Supercenter, Despensa Familiar, and Maxi Dispensa banners), 102 stores in El Salvador (under the Despensa Familiar, La Despensa de Don Juan, Walmart Supercenter, and Maxi Despensa banners), 111 stores in Honduras (including the Paiz, Walmart Supercenter, Dispensa Familiar, and Maxi Despensa banners), 102 stores in Nicaragua (including the Pali, La Unión, Maxi Pali, and Walmart Supercenter banners), and 290 stores in Costa Rica (including the Maxi Pali, Mas X Menos, Walmart Supercenter, and Pali banners).

 Chile

 In January 2009, the company acquired a controlling interest in the largest grocer in Chile, Distribución y Servicio D&S SA.
 In 2010, the company was renamed Walmart Chile.
 As of 31 October 2022, Walmart Chile operates around 384 stores under the banners Lider, Express de Lider, Superbodega Acuenta, and Central Mayorista.